Haliotis rufescens: Sex ratio

 Female members of dioecious molluscan species have been known to be more common than males.
 In populations that experience human predation, this difference can be exacerbated, as is the case with populations of Haliotis rufescens.
 From 1972-1973, researchers studying red abalone populations at Point Cabrillo Lighthouse Station and Van Damme State Park found that the level at which human predation occurs can have profound effects on the age class structure of each population.
 For many years, the abalone at Van Damme were heavily fished and the population structure reflected a notable lack of larger, older individuals.
-At Point Cabrillo, however, abalone harvesting had been halted for some time, and populations of red abalone showed the development of a natural age class structure and sex ratio.
+At Point Cabrillo, abalone harvesting had halted for some time, and populations of red abalone showed the development of a natural age class structure and sex ratio.